I am the Member of Parliament for the Lichfield Constituency.

 This page contains biographical information which I hope you will find of interest.

 I was first elected Member of Parliament for the Mid Staffordshire constituency, which included the City of Lichfield, in 1992 after first having a career as a broadcaster and then in broadcast engineering and management.
 In 1997, the constituency was changed and renamed back to ‘Lichfield’ – the original Lichfield Parliamentary Constituency goes back to 1305 and was one of the very first – and I have remained the MP for Lichfield ever since.
 In the 2019 General Election, I won 64.5% of the total vote out of a field of 5 candidates.

 In Opposition, I was shadow trade minister drawing on my experience selling radio and tv studio systems abroad and then became a senior whip.

 In 2010, I was moved to the Government Whips’ Office as the Government Pairing Whip and I enjoyed the rather grand title of ‘Lord Commissioner of Her Majesty’s Treasury’.
 My duties included ensuring that sufficient numbers of coalition MPs are available to pass Government legislation in the House of Commons.
 I resigned from the Government in 2012 (see News) and was appointed Vice Chairman of the Conservative Party.
 In the May 2015 General Election, my majority increased yet again amidst a field of 6 candidates capturing 55.2% of the total votes cast.
 My overall majority was increased to 18,189 which increased in the 2017 general election, and then yet again in 2019 to 23,638.

 Member of Parliament

-I was first elected to Parliament in 1992 for the Mid Staffordshire constituency which included the City of Lichfield.
+In 1992 I was elected to Parliament for the Mid Staffordshire constituency which included the City of Lichfield.
 Then, in May 1997, after the Parliamentary boundaries were changed and the constituency was abolished, I was re-elected as the Conservative Member of Parliament for the constituency of Lichfield and re-elected each time thereafter with ever increasing majorities and vote share.